 Notes

-- This recipe makes 1 super large indulgent smoothie or two small ones.
+- This recipe makes 1 super large indulgent smoothie or two small ones and the nutrition does not include the caramel.

 - This protein chocolate smoothie is best when eaten as soon as it’s made.
 It will thin out if stored.